BenCaunt/go2_tide_sdk/README.md

+# Tide Demo

+This project is based on the work https://github.com/legion1581/go2_webrtc_connect by legion1581 and would not be possible without  this.

+Once the rest of the project setup has been complete

 # Full Unitree Go2 WebRTC Driver

 This repository contains a Python implementation of the WebRTC driver to connect to the Unitree Go2 Robot.
 WebRTC is used by the Unitree Go APP and provides high-level control through it.
 Therefore, no jailbreak or firmware manipulation is required.
 It works out of the box for Go2 AIR/PRO/EDU models.